gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ### !callout-success

 ## From Tory’s Perspective
 The best part of this style of working?
 Realizing that your work is in the hands of users, and you can watch it happen!
-In a small way, you contribute to improving capability, and you get to watch code deploy the same day -- a gratifying experience, and why I love this job!
-We really do have the best mission.
+In a small way, you contribute to improving capability, and you get to watch code deploy the same day -- a gratifying experience, and why I love this job! **We really do have the best mission**

 ### !end-callout